Pingliang Gansu, China Travel Guide

 Concentrate on The island ofngtong Mountain's Taoist temples and legends, and the region's rich history.

-Allocate time to exploring local markets and street food stalls for authentic regional tastes.
+Allocate time to checking out local markets and street food stalls for authentic regional flavors.

 Plan extensive hiking on Kongtong Mountain, exploring different trails and aiming for various peaks.